Earth and Environmental Sciences

 The department’s close affiliations with the Lamont-Doherty Earth Observatory, the American Museum of Natural History (AMNH), NASA's Goddard Institute for Space Studies (GISS), the Earth Institute at Columbia (EI), and several departments within the Fu Foundation School of Engineering and Applied Sciences afford opportunities for student participation in a wide variety of current research programs.
 Summer employment, research, and additional educational opportunities are available at Lamont and GISS.
 The department encourages majors to become involved in a research project by their junior year.

-The Department of Earth and Environmental Science awards departmental honors to the major or majors in Earth science or environmental science judged to have the best overall academic record.
+The Department of Earth and Environmental Science awards departmental honors to the major or majors in DEES judged to have the best overall academic record.
 The award is accorded to no more than 10% of the graduating class, or one student in the case of a class smaller than 10.
 A grade point average of at least 3.6 in the major and a senior thesis or equivalent research of high quality are required.
-Students who wish to be considered should contact the director of undergraduate studies early in their senior year.
+All students meeting these requirements are automatically considered for departmental honors.

 Professors